Dash-Industry-Forum/dash.js/README.md

 All new work should be in the development branch.
 Master is now reserved for tagged builds.

+_**Note: Oct 30 2105 - dash.js is in the middle of a significant refactor to the 2.0 version.** This will bring a host of new features and a more scalable and modular architecture, with significant changes coming to scheduling, events and dependency injection.
+While this transition is happening, new PR’s issued against Dev branch will most likely not be pulled in.
+We encourage you to hold off your PR's until the new architecture has been merged with /dev/ and then to rebase your PRs against that branch before re-submitting them.
+The /dev/ branch should be ready again by mid to late November.
+We'll notify everyone via the list server and this readme when it's time._

 ## Quick Start for Users
 If you just want a DASH player to use and don't need to see the code or commit to this project, then follow the instructions below.
 If you are a developer and want to work with this code base, then skip down to the "Quick Start for Developers" section.